GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/README.md

 <img alt="apache benchmark output" src="https://github.com/GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/blob/main/images_for_readme/benchmarkoutput1.png">
 <img alt="apache benchmark stats" src="https://github.com/GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/blob/main/images_for_readme/benchmarkoutput2.png">

-<h3>Pipeline</h3>
+### Pipeline
-<p>We create and publish a pipeline containing an automl module and the dataset.
-The pipeline is invoked using the pipeline REST EP(The last run will have finished status in Screencast)</p>
+We create and publish a pipeline containing an automl module and the dataset.
+The pipeline is invoked using the pipeline REST EP(The last run will have finished status in Screencast)

 Create and publish a pipeline
 <img alt="pipeline EP is active" src="https://github.com/GowthamiWudaru/Operationalizing-Machine-Learning-With-Azure/blob/main/images_for_readme/pipelineEP.png">